-I would say that my answers to the questions 1, 2, and 3 are expressed in the accompanying Table A.
+I would say that my answers to the questions 1, 2, and 3 are expressed in the accom-

-In answer to fourth question, I would say that the present worth of indebtedness, as of July 1, 1888, not taking into account the disposition of the sinking fund, in which the Government has a contingent interest, is shown in the accompanying Table B, where the data were arrived at, respectively, by the following process: To the prinpal to be paid at maturity is added the interest, at the rate of 6 per cent. per annum, from the dates of delivery of the bonds to the several companies, to maturity.
-From this is deducted the payments on the bond and interest account to November 1, 18×7, increased by estimated additions to July 1, 1888.
-The remainder is then dis-In my letter of the 19th ultimo the par value of the securities in the sinking funds of the several roads was employed.
+In answer to fourth question, I would say that the present worth of indebtedness, as of July 1, 1888, not taking into account the disposition of the sinking fund, in which the Government has a contingent interest, is shown in the accompanying Table B, where the data were arrived at, respectively, by the following process: To the principal to be paid at maturity is added the interest, at the rate of 6 per cent. per annum, from the dates of delivery of the bonds to the several companies, to maturity.
+From this is deducted the payments on the bond and interest account to November 1, 18-7, increased by estimated additions to July 1, 1888.
+The remainder is then discounted from maturity to July 1, 1888, at the rate of 3 per cent. per annum.

+In my letter of the 19th ultimo the par value of the securities in the sinking funds of the several roads was employed.

 Yours, respectfully,